ansys/pymechanical/doc/source/user_guide_session/index.rst

 option decides whether product exits at then end of the PyMechanical script or not.

 .. note::
    ``version`` argument is used only if PyPIM is configured.
-In all general cases, use ``exec_file``
+For general cases, use ``exec_file``

-When Mechanical is active, you can send commands to it as a genuine Python class.
+You can send genuine Python class commands to the application when Mechanical is active.
+Python class.
 For example, you can send a Python script:

 .. code:: python